openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Possible Causes**

-The URI does not exist or the URI points to a non-image file.
+The URI does not exist or points to a non-image file.

 **Resolution Steps**